Inner Renunciation Without Leaving the World

 Do I need to renounce the world to find peace, or can I live freely within it?

-There is a familiar fantasy: if you could just leave – the job, the city, the difficult relationships, the noise – you would finally find the stillness you are looking for.
+There is a familiar fantasy: if you could just leave — the job, the city, the difficult relationships, the noise — you would finally find the stillness you are looking for.
 The Himalayas appear in this fantasy.
 So does a monastery, an ashram, a quiet cabin somewhere far from obligation.
-The assumption underneath it feels […]
+The assumption underneath feels self-evident: […]

 Can I pursue spiritual freedom while fully engaging in worldly life?